 Invoice Generator (invoice-generator.com)

-Free for up to 5 clients, which makes it suitable for early-stage freelancers.
+Free for up to 5 clients, which makes it the best no-cost option for early-stage freelancers who work with a small, consistent client base.
 Requires an account, but the free tier is genuinely free and doesn’t expire.
-Better than the no-account tools for repeat clients because it stores client and invoice history.
+Stores client history and invoice records.

-Limitation: The 5-client cap is a real constraint once you’re past the early stage.
-Zoho’s interface is also more complex than the simpler tools, more features than you need if all you’re doing is generating PDFs.
+Limitation: The 5-client cap is a hard wall once you’re past the early stage.
+Zoho’s interface is also more complex than the simpler tools.

 PayPal Invoicing

 Free with a PayPal account.
 The practical advantage: if your client pays via PayPal anyway, the invoice and payment are in one place.
-The client receives the invoice and can pay it without either party having to coordinate a separate payment method.
+The client clicks “pay” directly from the invoice email.

 Wave

-The strongest free option for freelancers who plan to invoice the same clients more than once.
+The strongest free option for freelancers billing the same clients repeatedly.
 Free forever for invoicing, with optional paid add-ons for payment processing.
 Stores client records, invoice history, and basic accounting data.

-Limitation: The free tier doesn’t include automated payment reminders, you still have to follow up manually when invoices go overdue.
-For a fully automated billing workflow, the paid tier is required.
+Limitation: The free tier doesn’t include automated payment reminders.
+You still have to follow up manually when invoices go overdue.

 Google Docs or Google Sheets

-Limitations are real: no tracking, no payment processing, no invoice numbering system, and the professional appearance depends entirely on which template you use.
-But if you already live in Google Workspace and need a document right now, this is faster than setting up a new account anywhere.
+Limitations are real: no tracking, no payment processing, no invoice numbering system.
+The professional appearance depends entirely on which template you use.

 What free tools can’t do